thebkv/bkv/exodus16.md

 > **“And they gathered it every morning.”**

-This is the discipline of manna.

 Israel cannot gather once and become independent of the Provider.
 Each morning brings another act of receiving.

-The attempt to secure tomorrow contrary to God's instruction produces corruption. **Today's provision is given for today's need, and tomorrow will require another return to the LORD's provision.**
+The immediate lesson is obedience to God's appointed measure and timing: manna kept contrary to His command corrupts, and the people must gather again the next morning.

 When the sun grows hot, the manna melts.

-The people must learn the measure and timing of God.
+**Israel must learn the measure and timing of God.**

 ### v22–26 — Provision Makes Sabbath Possible